cockroachdb/docs/v19.2/cockroachcloud-connect-to-your-cluster.md

 6. Select a connection option:

-           - The **Parameters** tab is displayed by default.
-You can use the parameters to connect to the cluster using a Postgres driver such as the [psycopg2 driver](#psycopg2-driver).
+           - The **CockroachDB Client** tab is displayed by default.
+You can use the client connection string to access the [built-in SQL client](#use-the-cockroachdb-sql-client).

            - Click **Connection String** to view the application connection string.
 You can use the application connection string to connect to the cluster using a Postgres ORM such as the [SQLAlchemy ORM](#sqlalchemy-orm).

               You will need to replace the `<password>` and `<certs_dir>` placeholders with your SQL username's password and the path to your `certs` directory, respectively.

-           - Click **CockroachDB Client** to view the client connection string.
-You can use the client connection string to access the [built-in SQL client](#use-the-cockroachdb-sql-client).
+          - Click the **Parameters** tab to view the client connection parameters.
+You can use the parameters to connect to the cluster using a Postgres driver such as the [psycopg2 driver](#psycopg2-driver).

     You will need to replace the `<certs_dir>` placeholder with  the path to your `certs` directory.